aliannejadi/ClariQ/README.md

 Below we explain how each file should be formatted.

 ### Question ranking
 This file is supposed to contain a ranked list of questions per topic.
-The number of questions per topic could be any number but evaluate only the top 30 questions.
+The number of questions per topic could be any number, but we evaluate only the top 30 questions.
 We follow the traditional TREC run format.
 Each line of the file should be formatted as follows:

     <topic_id> 0 <question_id> <ranking> <relevance_score> <run_id>

 Each line represents a relevance prediction. `<relevance_score>` is the relevance score that a model predicts for a given `<topic_id>` and `<question_id>`. `<run_id>` is a string indicating the ID of the submitted run. `<ranking>` denotes the ranking of the `<question_id>` for `<topic_id>`.
 Practically, the ranking is computed by sorting the questions for each topic by their relevance scores.
 Here are some example lines:

 	170 0 Q00380 1 6.53252 sample_run
 	170 0 Q02669 2 6.42323 sample_run
 	170 0 Q03333 3 6.34980 sample_run